 - Manage billing, collecting, and reconciling designated accounts

 We also provide installation and registration support for the software we manage.
-Faculty, staff, and students in all Cornell locations and formal affiliations—Ithaca, Geneva, New York City, Washington, Qatar, and more—can use our services.
+Faculty, staff, and students in all Cornell locations and formal affiliations—Ithaca, Geneva, New York City, Washington, Qatar, and more—can use CU Software's services.